Andrew Leach (economist): 2019 federal election: comparing climate plans

-Leach co-authored an October 4, 2019 Chatelaine article with the United Nations International Panel on Climate Change (IPCC) scientist Katherine Hayhoe, comparing the four federal parties.
+Leach co-authored an October 4, 2019 Chatelaine article with the United Nations Intergovernmental Panel on Climate Change (IPCC) scientist Katherine Hayhoe, comparing the four federal parties.

 Calgary Energy Centre

 Leach reviews articles posted on line by the "pro-energy corporation", the Calgary-based Canadian Energy Centre, which is funded by the government of Alberta.

 Personal life

 Leach is married and has two children.
 He is active on his energy and climate blog entitled "Rescuing the frog" and on Twitter.